-The results from the surveillance and control programme in 2013 showed that Norway has maintained its freedom of disease status for AD, TGE, PRCV and PRRS virus infections in the national swine population since the surveillance started in 1994.
+The results from the surveillance programme in 2014 showed that Norway has maintained its freedom of disease status for AD, TGE, PRCV and PRRS virus infections in the national swine population since the surveillance started in 1994.

-Except for the outbreak of swine influenza caused by H1N1pdm in October 2009, the presence of any of the viral infections under this surveillance and control programme has never been detected either by clinical findings or laboratory investigations.
+Except for the outbreak of swine influenza caused by H1N1pdm in October 2009, no viral infections under this surveillance programme have ever been detected either by clinical findings or laboratory investigations.
 Studies have shown that the H1N1pdm virus was most likely introduced to pigs by humans infected with the same virus (2, 3).
-Under the routine surveillance and control programme in 2013, a total of 338 swine herd or 46 % of tested herds were positive for antibodies against H1N1pdm.
-Comparing this figure with 49 % in 2012, 48 % in 2011 and 41% in 2010 shows that influenza caused by H1N1pdm virus has become endemic in the Norwegian pig population.
-The surveillance in 2013, however also showed that Norway continued to be free from other influenza A subtypes that are endemic in most pig producing countries which are specific to pigs only.
+Under the routine surveillance programme in 2014, a total of 296 swine herds or 48 % of tested herds were positive for antibodies against H1N1pdm.
+Comparing this figure with 46% in 2013, 49 % in 2012, 48 % in 2011 and 41% in 2010 shows that influenza caused by H1N1pdm virus has become endemic in the Norwegian pig population.
+The surveillance in 2014 showed that Norway continued to be free from other influenza A subtypes that are endemic in most pig producing countries.